JuanJoseRestrepo/JuanJoseRestrepo/README.md

   <h4 align= "justify">
   As a passionate software engineer with nearly 1 year of experience in Java and Spring Boot, I have developed expertise in meeting customer requirements using efficiency, efficacy, and scrum methodology.
-In addition, my Junior DevOps experience has allowed me to work with technologies such as Ansible, Docker, Vagrant, and cloud services on AWS and Azure.
-Skilled in automating routine tasks using scripting languages like Python and Bash, I have experience setting up and configuring continuous integration and delivery pipelines, as well as monitoring and logging solutions.
-Working well in a team environment, I am committed to delivering high-quality work using agile and DevOps principles.
+In addition, on my training DevOps experience has allowed me to work with technologies such as Ansible, Docker, Vagrant, and cloud services on AWS and Azure.
+Skilled in automating routine tasks using scripting languages like Python and knowlodge basic Bash.
 With a strong willingness to learn and grow, I am eager to continue developing my skills as a DevOps Engineer.
  </h4>
 </p>